Are video games bad for your health?

 It’s easier said than done for many people — but if possible, try not to take games and virtual life so seriously.
 Reminding yourself that it’s all in good fun can prevent harm to your self-esteem and mental health.

 What about obesity?
-Although obesity has been thought to be linked to playing video games, studies have found that there is not a direct connection between the two.
+Although obesity has been thought to be linked to playing video games, studies have found that there is no direct connection between the two.

 Sleep